pappasam/toml-sort/README.md

 The first comments in a document, that are followed by a blank line, are treated as a header, and will always remain at the top of the document.
-If there is no blank line, the comment will be treated as an inline comment instead.
+If there is no blank line, the comment will be treated as a block comment instead.

 ```toml
 # This is a header